-TechStars alums will now get discounted WeWork space
+Techstars alums will now get discounted WeWork space

 This comes less than a week after WeWork announced the acquisition of Flatiron School.

-“For TechStars founders or companies either wanting to learn to code or needing coders to help them with their product, there is no better connection to make than between the students and community of Flatiron and labor market in need of their skills,” said WeWork CFO Artie Minson.
+“For Techstars founders or companies either wanting to learn to code or needing coders to help them with their product, there is no better connection to make than between the students and community of Flatiron and labor market in need of their skills,” said WeWork CFO Artie Minson.
 “The Flatiron School will be a production line of top quality engineers ready to slot into any key product or engineering position as soon as they roll off the line.”

 WeWork clearly wants to be the “platform” of the entrepreneurial community, providing a connective fabric upon which companies, founders, students, VCs, and more conduct their business.